Your Child’s First Visit to the Dentist

 Preparing for the Big Day

-The way kids pick up on their parent's feelings sometimes seems uncanny, so if you're nervous about going to the dentist yourself, try not to let it show.
-Generally, during this visit, we'll talk to you and your child, look at their mouth, and make oral health assessments.
-It's best to tell your child what to expect beforehand without making too big a fuss about it.
+The way kids pick up on their parent's feelings sometimes seems uncanny, so if you are nervous about going to the dentist yourself, try not to let it show.
+During this visit, we will talk to you and your child, look at their mouth, and make oral health assessments.
+It is best to tell your child what to expect beforehand without making too big a fuss about it.
 You could even build excitement by helping them prepare for "the big day."

-When you come in, bringing a comforting toy, a snack, and an extra diaper or two is a good idea, just in case of fussiness.
-If possible, leave other kids at home so we can concentrate on the new patient — but if you can bring another adult along, it may free your attention to focus on your child's oral health.
+When you come in, consider bringing a comforting toy, a snack, and an extra diaper or two in case of fussiness.
+If possible, leave other kids at home so we can concentrate on the new patient.
+However, bringing another adult along may free your attention to focus on your child's oral health.
 Likewise, filling out forms in advance may save time and effort on the day of the visit.

 The Checkup